amper5and/node-google-voice/readme.md

 * access and manipulate GV messages
 * access GV settings

+## Who's using it?
+Node-google-voice is being used in the commercial SynerGV Google Voice project.
+Check it out at http://www.ericbla.de/synergv .

 ## What's new in 0.1 ?

 * new common, consistent methods for calling/texting and getting/setting messages